 - A. Purpose.
-Variances are deviations from the terms of this UDC which would not be contrary to the public interest when, owing to the special circumstances or conditions, the literal enforcement of the provisions of this UDC would result in an undue or unnecessary hardship.
-Variances shall only be granted in accordance with the terms of this Section. - B. Authority.
-The Board of County Commissioners, in accordance with the procedures and standards of this Section, shall have the authority to approve, approve with conditions, or deny an application for a variance to any development standard or design standard incorporated within any use permit or subdivision, or for any multifamily, commercial, or industrial development, which is not regulated by Section 4.70, Adjustments.
+Variances are deviations from the terms of this UDC, other than dimensional divisions that are subject to the Adjustment requirements of Section 4.72, Adjustment), which would not be contrary to the public interest when, owing to the special circumstances or conditions, the literal enforcement of the provisions of this UDC would result in an undue or unnecessary hardship.
+Variances shall only be granted in accordance with the terms of this section. - B. Authority.
+The Board of County Commissioners, in accordance with the procedures and standards of this Section, shall have the authority to approve, approve with conditions, or deny an application for a Variance to any development standard or design standard incorporated within any use permit or subdivision, or for any multifamily, commercial, or industrial development, which is not regulated by Section 4.72, Adjustment.
 Review shall be concurrent with the primary application.
-Variances may not allow a use which is not permissible within the zone district of the subject property. - C. Review Criteria.
-The Board of County Commissioners may grant a variance if all of the following conditions are found to exist: - 1.
-The Variance will not injure or adversely impact legal conforming uses of adjacent property, or the applicant has accurately assessed the impacts of the proposed Variance and has agreed to mitigate those impacts. - 2.
-The Variance furthers the intent of the Master Plan and other applicable sub-area plans. - 3.
-The Variance application meets either the criteria for unnecessary hardship, practical difficulty, or presents an acceptable alternative:
+Variances may not allow a use which is not permissible within the zone district of the subject property. - C. Standards.
+The Board of County Commissioners may grant a Variation if all of the following conditions are found to exist: - 1.
+The Variance will not injure or adversely impact legal conforming uses of adjacent property, or the applicant has accurately assessed the impacts of the proposed Variance and has agreed to adequately mitigate those impacts. - 2.
+The Variance furthers the intent of the Master Plan and applicable Sub-Area Plans. - 3.
+The Variance application meets the criteria of either special circumstance, or practical difficulty, or the application presents an acceptable alternative, as further defined below. - a.
+Special Circumstances.
+The special circumstances of the property make the strict application of the standard an unnecessary hardship to the applicant, and the special circumstances are not the result of actions of the property owner or applicant. - b.
+Practical Difficulty.
+The proposed Variance is of a technical nature and is required to compensate for some practical difficulty or unusual feature of the site or the proposed development that is not shared by landowners in general. - c.
+Acceptable Alternative.
+The proposal provides at least one of the following acceptable alternatives to the standard:

-- 4. Unnecessary Hardship The special circumstances of the subject property make the strict application of the standard an unnecessary hardship to the applicant, and the special circumstances are not the result of actions of the property owner or applicant. - 5.
-Practical Difficulty The proposed variation is of a technical nature and is required to compensate for some practical difficulty or unusual feature of the site or the proposed development that is not shared by landowners in general. - 6.
-Acceptable Alternative The proposal provides at least one of the following acceptable alternatives to the standard: - a.
-The alternative achieves a result that is equal to or better than the code standard to which a variance is being sought; or - b.
-The purpose and intent of the code standard will not be achieved by strict application of the standard in the particular circumstance; or - c.
-The application of other code standards, purposes, or intents will be improved by varying the standard.
+- i.
+The alternative achieves a result that is equal to or better than the Code standard to which a variance is being sought; or - ii.
+The purpose and intent of the Code standard will not be achieved by strict application of the standard in the particular circumstance; or - iii.
+The application of other Code standards, purposes, or intents will be improved by varying the standard.